Skip to content

 The machine detail page shows everything about a single machine.
 Click any hostname on the Machines list page to open it.

-The page has a left sidebar with navigation tabs organized into three groups:
+The page has a left sidebar with navigation tabs.
+The first set of tabs is ungrouped, followed by Networking and Tools groups:

-Networking - Network — Interfaces, NAT/STUN, routes - Routing — BGP Routing Information Base (RIB) - Endpoints — Observed public endpoints - Peers — Mesh network peer connectivity - BGP Announcements — BGP routes for this machine
+Networking - Network — Interfaces, NAT/STUN, routes - Routing — BGP Routing Information Base (RIB) - Endpoints — Observed public endpoints - Peers — Mesh network peer connectivity - Peer Map — Visual network topology map - Routes — BGP routes this machine announces - VIPs — Virtual IPs this machine announces

 Tools - Terminal — Interactive remote shell

-The Machine tab is the default view.
+The Configuration tab is the default view.
 It provides an editable form for the machine's key settings.

 Field Description